MattScuteri/self-driving-car/README.md

 # AI Powered Autonomous Vehicle
-This project was completed as part of the capstone project for the Grand Canyon University graduate program.
-The below documentation outlines the structure and execution of the program with a test video to demonstrate functionality.
+This project was completed as part of the capstone for the Grand Canyon University graduate program.
+The below documentation outlines the structure and execution of the program with a test video and fully trained AI model to demonstrate functionality.
 The original project was completed with an Arduino based vehicle, the code for which has been included in this repository.